mrvollger/SmkTemplate/docs/slides/slides.md

     conda: true
 ```

 This file tells your users that they must use `--use-conda` in order to run your workflow.
-This will handle all dependencies.
+This will allow `conda` to handle all dependencies.

 # Making a **tested** workflow